apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 ## Loading Data Into AsterixDB ##
 Okay, so far so good---AsterixDB is now ready for data, so let's give it some data to store.
 Our next task will be to load some sample data into the four datasets that we just defined.
-Here we will load a tiny set of records, defined in ADM format (a superset of JSON), into each dataset.
+Here we will load a tiny set of objects, defined in ADM format (a superset of JSON), into each dataset.
 In the boxes below you can see the actual data instances contained in each of the provided sample files.
 In order to load this data yourself, you should first store the four corresponding `.adm` files (whose URLs are indicated on top of each box below) into a filesystem directory accessible to your